mikaelarl/SoftwareToolsProjectTeam3/README.md

 8. Publish a detailed, well-formatted R-markdown report of your analytical story to your GitHub repository (see project instructions for details).

 ## Checkpoint 1 Progress
 Our group has completed tasks 1 and 4.
 We have been working on tasks 2, 3, and 5 (analyzing and visualizing our data in order to identify relevant trends).
+We are finding using GitHub as a collaborative platform to be quite helpful for aiding our work as a group.
+It is also useful in tracking individual changes and progress.

 ### Individual group member contributions: